-The school designates that appropriate places for touch are a pupil's shoulders, arms and upper back.
+The school designates that the only appropriate places on a pupil's body to touch them are their shoulders, arms and upper back.

-Staff using touch for reward or comfort will use 'school hug', rather than an embrace.
-This is a sideways hug whereby the member of staff places their hand on the pupil's arm or shoulder.
+Staff employing touch for reward or comfort will use the 'school hug', rather than an embrace.
+The school hug is a sideways hug whereby the member of staff places their hands on the pupil's shoulders.

-The school recognises that staff will sometimes need to hold a pupil's hand, e.g. to guide them or prevent them from physical harm.
-If possible i.e. to prevent any sense of inappropriate exchange between staff and pupil, use of the 'school hand hold' may be tolerated.
-The school hand hold involves the member of staff holding their arm out and the pupil wrapping their hand around the staff's lower arm.
+The school recognises that staff will sometimes need to hold a pupil's hand such as, to guide them or prevent them from physical harm.
+To prevent any sense of inappropriate exchange between staff and pupil, use of the 'school hand hold' may be tolerated: the school hand hold involves the member of staff holding their arm out and the pupil wrapping their hand around the staff's lower arm.
 If required, the member of staff can then place their free hand on top of the pupil's hand for extra security.